Charts of the Week

 That’s still historically high, but it seems that the worst is behind us.

-<h2 class="blog-h2 blog-h2-styles" id="There-are-still-very-few-doves-on-our-central-bank-tracker">There are still very few doves on our central bank tracker</h2>
+There are still very few doves on our central bank tracker

-Featured in Charts of the Week on September 9
+Featured in: Charts of the Week on September 9

 There has been no paradigm shift since we first published this chart three months ago.
 Countries that were tightening kept on hiking rates.